UC Santa CruzUC Santa Cruz

 6. One of my favorite books on special functions is Special Functions and Their Applications by N.N.
 Lebedev (Dover Publications, Inc., Mineola, NY, 1972).
 It provides invaluable information on special functions, while being extremely cheap to buy (and even cheaper to peruse on Google Books).

 7. In working out Jackson problems, you will encounter many difficult integrals.
 Although you may be tempted to use Mathematica or Maple (which sometimes is the easiest approach), I cannot overestimate the value of a good table of integrals.
 Professionals always choose first to consult the Table of Integrals, Series and Products, 8th edition, by I.S.
 Gradshteyn and Ryzhik, edited by Daniel Zwillinger and Victor Moll (Academic Press, Elsevier, Inc., Amsterdam, 2015).
 This resource is freely available on-line to students at the University of California at this link.
+The erratum to the 8th edition of the Table of Integrals, Series and Products can be found here: [PDF]

 Back to the Top

-VIII.
+VII.
 Free Textbooks on Electrodynamics

 1. Electromagnetic Field Theory by Bo Thidé is the result of a long standing advanced electrodynamics internet textbook project, roughly at the same level as Jackson.
 A companion book with exercises (electrodynamics problems with solutions) is available for free download too.